Tjstretchalot/ideas/loansbot_rework/WEB_BACKEND.md

     include a "deprecation_warning_heard=true" query parameter.
   - Starting 01/01/2023 this endpoint will 404.
   - Starting 03/01/2023 this endpoint will be considered ready for reuse.
+- The `/api/log` endpoint is only for moderators, but it will be moved to `/api/ops/log`.

-Additional features of the web backend:
+Additional features/changes to the web backend:

 - GitHub actions for automated testing
 - AWS CodePipeline for continuous deployment